mbootsman/marcelbootsman.nl/content/posts/exporting-importing-gravity-forms-mailchimp-feeds/index.md

 -----------------------------

 Go to `Forms -> Import/Export` and click on the Import Feeds link on the site where you want your feeds to be imported.
 Select the `.json`file that you have exported and click on import.
-{{< figure src="images/import-feeds.png" caption="Import feeds from Gravity Forms" title="Import feeds from Gravity Forms" alt="Import feeds from Gravity Forms">}}
+{{< figure src="images/import-feeds.png" srcwebp="images/import-feeds.webp" caption="Import feeds from Gravity Forms" title="Import feeds from Gravity Forms" alt="Import feeds from Gravity Forms">}}

 After the import is done, you will see a comforting notification on your screen:
-{{< figure src="images/import-succeeded.png" caption="Import of Gravity Forms feeds succeeeded" title="Import of Gravity Forms feeds succeeeded" alt="Import of Gravity Forms feeds succeeeded">}}
+{{< figure src="images/import-succeeded.png" srcwebp="images/import-succeeded.webp"caption="Import of Gravity Forms feeds succeeeded" title="Import of Gravity Forms feeds succeeeded" alt="Import of Gravity Forms feeds succeeeded">}}

 See the result
 --------------

 To see the result, go to your form.
 In the Settings tab go to Mailchimp.
 You will see your imported feed(s) in the MailChimp feeds list.
-{{< figure src="images/import-result.png" caption="Result of importing Gravity Forms feeds" title="Result of importing Gravity Forms feeds" alt="Import of Gravity Forms feeds succeeeded">}}
+{{< figure src="images/import-result.png" srcwebp="images/import-result.webp" caption="Result of importing Gravity Forms feeds" title="Result of importing Gravity Forms feeds" alt="Import of Gravity Forms feeds succeeeded">}}

 If you have any questions about this, please let me know, I’m happy to help.